awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ## Quickstart End User Policy for Session Manager<a name="restrict-access-quickstart-end-user"></a>

 Use the following example to create an IAM end user policy for Session Manager\.
-It provides end users the ability start a session to a particular instance and the ability to terminate only their own sessions\.
+It provides end users the ability start a session to a particular instance and the ability to end only their own sessions\.
 Refer to [Additional Sample IAM Policies for Session Manager](getting-started-restrict-access-examples.md) for examples of customizations you might want to make to the policy\.

 Replace *instance\-id* with the ID of the instance you want to grant access to, in the format `i-02573cafcfEXAMPLE`\.
-Replace *region* and *account\-id* with your AWS Region and AWS Account ID\.
-For example, `us-east-2` and `111122223333`\.
+Replace *region* and *account\-id* with your AWS Region and AWS Account ID, such as `us-east-2` and `111122223333`\.

 ```
 {